kframework/matching-logic-prover/prover/drivers/base.md

 Configuration
 =============

-The configuration consists of a assoc-commutative bag of goals.
-Only goals marked `<active>` are executed to control the non-determinism in the system.
+The configuration consists of a list of goals.
+The first goal is considered active.
 The `<k>` cell contains the Matching Logic Pattern for which we are searching for a proof.
 The `<strategy>` cell contains an imperative language that controls which (high-level) proof rules are used to complete the goal.
 The `<trace>` cell stores a log of the strategies used in the search of a proof and other debug information.
 Eventually, this could be used for constructing a proof object.

 ```k
 module PROVER-CONFIGURATION